,

 In order to finish the derivation,

-after having finished the simulation of a rule of the agent chooses
+after having finished the simulation of a rule of

 the rule in the form of